School of Hard Knocks (SHK)

 Where industry professionals share stories and situations that led them to a Hard Knock lesson

-Do you have a Hard Knocks experience that you would like to share with our readers for Land & Water's eNewsletter "The Dirt"?
+Do you have a Hard Knocks experience that you would like to share with our readers for Land & Water's eNewsletter "Hold Your Ground"?
 Over the years, we've had numerous requests from Land and Water readers asking if we could include "mistakes made" in our case studies because they learn the most from them.
 In our eNewsletter, we are not only focusing on mistakes made, but ANY situation that led to a Hard Knock lesson: hard lessons learned through job site or business experiences that made you a stronger person in this industry.
 Examples could be experiences that resulted in loss of: work, pride, finances, reputation, employees, business relationships, job materials, days on job site, job opportunities, or a "dah" moment.
 Contact Amy to share your story!

 I wonder why we have to get knocked on our butts to learn a hard lesson???